GitOps with Feature Branch Workflow

 Dev Project, click Transfer in DB and choose

-- Click Version Control on the project tab bar, and choose GitOps workflow and enable version control workflow.
+- Click Version Control on the project tab bar, and choose GitOps workflow and enable GitOps workflow.

 Step 3 - Create